 What is Ghostable?

-• Secure Sharing & Management: Safely share environment variables across teams, projects, and CI/CD pipelines.
+• Secure Sharing & Management: Safely share environment variables across organizations, projects, and CI/CD pipelines.

 • Built-In Validation: Automatically enforce validation rules to ensure your environment variables adhere to best practices.